“You couldn’t help but fall in love with Rita,” Glenn Ford remembered.

-Ford took notice of the toll that the film industry had on Hayworth, and by the time they made Affair in Trinidad together, he could see the spark was beginning to go out of her eyes.
+Ford noticed the toll that the film industry had on Hayworth, and by the time they made Affair in Trinidad together, he could see the spark was beginning to go out of her eyes.

 While the pair never officially became a couple, they remained close until her death.
 In fact, they were neighbors.
-Ford built his dream house next door.
+Ford built his dream house next door to hers.

-Ford’s son said, “He installed a little gate in the back of his property so she could come from her house over to his.
+Glenn Ford's son, Paul, said, “He installed a little gate in the back of his property so she could come from her house over to his.
 She would spend a lot of time at my dad’s house sitting by the pool.
 They were constantly together.”